Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

             return DataLoader(self.mnist_val, batch_size=64)

-.. _datamodule-test-dataloader-label:

 test_dataloader
 ^^^^^^^^^^^^^^^
-Use this method to generate the test dataloader.
+Use the :meth:`pytorch_lightning.core.hooks.DataHooks.test_dataloader` method to generate the test dataloader(s).
 Usually you just wrap the dataset you defined in ``setup``.
+This is the dataloader that the Trainer :meth:`~pytorch_lightning.trainer.trainer.Trainer.test` method uses.

 .. code-block:: python